awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cwe.md

 1. Expand **Configure input** and choose an option\.
 Then provide any other configuration details required by the target type you selected\.

 1. \(Optional\) Enter one or more tags for the rule\.
-For more information, see [Tagging Your Amazon EventBridge Resources](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-tagging.html) in the *Amazon EventBridge User Guide*\.
+For more information, see [Amazon EventBridge tags](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-tagging.html) in the *Amazon EventBridge User Guide*\.

 1. Choose **Create**\.

 **Related Information**
 + \(Blog post\) [Use parameter labels for easy configuration update across environments](http://aws.amazon.com/blogs/mt/use-parameter-labels-for-easy-configuration-update-across-environments/)
-+ [Tutorial: Use EventBridge to Relay Events to AWS Systems Manager Run Command](https://docs.aws.amazon.com/eventbridge/latest/userguide/ec2-run-command.html) in the *Amazon EventBridge User Guide*
++ [Tutorial: Use EventBridge to relay events to AWS Systems Manager Run Command](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-ec2-run-command.html) in the *Amazon EventBridge User Guide*
-+ [Tutorial: Set AWS Systems Manager Automation as an EventBridge Target](https://docs.aws.amazon.com/eventbridge/latest/userguide/ssm-automation-as-target.html) in the *Amazon EventBridge User Guide*
++ [Tutorial: Set AWS Systems Manager Automation as an EventBridge target](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-ssm-automation-as-target.html) in the *Amazon EventBridge User Guide*